iszczesniak/cpp/templates/index.md

 {% endhighlight %}

 This is an example of a recursive function template.
-The recursion is terminated by the function specialization for `N = 0`.
-There is no *partial specialization* of function templates, only the *full specialization*, which means that we also have to specialize the terminating function for the type, i.e., `int`.
+The recursion is terminated by the compile-time conditional statement `if constexpr`

 {% highlight c++ %}
 {% include_relative print4.cc %}
-{% endhighlight %}

-We can also terminate the recursion with a compile-time conditional statement `if constexpr`, and so we do not have to provide a full
-specialization:

-{% highlight c++ %}
-{% include_relative print5.cc %}
 {% endhighlight %}

 ### Template parameter